The data set contains information for creating our model. It is a collection of data structured as a table, in rows and columns.

 As an example, the following chart shows the compressive strength of concretes as a function of the quantity of cement.
-As we can see, there is a quite strong correlation between both variables: the more atmospheric pressure, the more power generated by the plant.
+As we can see, there is quite a strong correlation between both variables: the more quantity of cement, the more compressive strength.

 When both variables are continuous, a linear function is used to calculate the correlation.
 When one or both variables are binary, a logistic function is used for calculating the correlation.

-It is very useful to know the dependencies of the target variables with the input variables.
-For this kind of diagnostic analytics we also use correlation coefficients.
+It is beneficial to know the dependencies of the target variables with the input variables.
+For this kind of diagnostic analytics, we also use correlation coefficients.
 If the correlation is 0, they are independent of each other, that is, increasing or decreasing one does not imply that it increases or decreases another.
-On the other hand, if the correlation coefficient is 1 or -1, they are directly or inversely dependent, respectively.
+On the other hand, if the correlation coefficient is 1 or -1, they are directly or inversely dependent.

 Linear correlations are used when both the input and the target are continuous.
 Logistic correlations are used when one or both the input and the target are binary.

-The following figure shows the correlations between different variables and the churn of customers in a telecommunications company.
-From the above figure, we can see that there is a variable with a high correlation (more than 0.5) and about 10 variables with a small correlation (less than 0.1).
+The following figure shows the correlations between the dimensions and velocity of a sailing yacht and its corresponding hydrodynamic performance.
+From the above figure, we can see that a variable with a high correlation (more than 0.5) and about 10 variables with a small correlation (less than 0.1).

 An outlier is an instance that is distant from other instances.
 They may be due to variability in the measurement or may indicate experimental errors.

-If possible, outliers should be excluded from the data set.
-However, detecting that anomalous instances might be very difficult, and usually requires lots of work.
+If possible, outliers should be excluded from the data set, i.e., set as unused instances.
+However, detecting those anomalous instances might be very difficult, and usually requires lots of work.

 We can also plot the data histograms and check that there are not isolated bins at the ends.

-Box plots are also a good method for detecting the presence of outliers, since they depict groups of data through their quartiles.
+Box plots are also a suitable method for detecting outliers' presence since they depict groups of data through their quartiles.

-In this regard, the Tukey's method defines an outlier as those values of the data set that fall to far from the central point, the median.
+In this regard, the Tukey's method defines an outlier as those values of the data set that fall too far from the central point, the median.
 The maximum distance to the center of the data that is going to be allowed is defined by the cleaning parameter.
-As it grows, the test becomes less sensitive to outliers but if it is too small, a lot of values will be detected as outliers.
+As it grows, the test becomes less sensitive to outliers, but if it is too small, many values will be detected as outliers.

-There are other methods for dealing with outliers such as the Minkowski error.
-For more information you can read the 3 methods to deal with outliers article in our blog.
+There are other methods for dealing with outliers, such as the Minkowski error.
+For more information, you can read the 3 methods to deal with outliers post in our blog.

-Here the instances that don't fall in a specified range are unused.
+Here the instances that do not fall in a specified range are unused.

 When filtering data, the minimum and maximum allowed values for all the variables must be set.